 The astonishing benefit generated by immunotherapy in NSCLC can be resumed by the long-term survival outcomes observed even in the advanced setting, among which a non-negligible quote of pretreated patients (15–20%) can be deemed potentially cured (3).
 These unprecedented results have not been obtained without a deal of drawbacks, such as HPD and pseudoPD.
 The understanding, recognition and management of the two response patterns is crucial in the perspective of a progressing improvement in survival rates, thanks to the incorporation of ICB in settings other than the advanced one and with combinatorial therapy.

-Conflicts of Interest: F Facchinetti has no conflicts of interest to declare.
+Conflicts of Interest: The series “Non-Small Cell Lung Cancer (NSCLC)” was commissioned by the editorial office without any funding or sponsorship.
+F Facchinetti has no conflicts of interest to declare.
 G Lo Russo declares travel accommodation and consultancies from Roche, BMS, MSD, Astra-Zeneca.
 M Tiseo declares advisory boards and speakers’ fee for Astra-Zeneca, Pfizer, Eli-Lilly, BMS, Novartis, Roche, MSD, Boehringer Ingelheim, Otsuka, Takeda, Pierre Fabre.
 Research grants: Astra-Zeneca, Boehringer Ingelheim.
 MC Garassino declares personal financial interests with the following organizations: AstraZeneca, MSD International GmbH, BMS, Boehringer Ingelheim Italia S.p.A, Celgene, Eli Lilly, Ignyta, Incyte, Inivata, MedImmune, Novartis, Pfizer, Roche and Takeda; she also declares institutional financial interests with the following organizations: Eli Lilly, MSD, Pfizer (MISP), AstraZeneca, MSD International GmbH, BMS, Boehringer Ingelheim Italia S.p.A, Celgene, Ignyta, Incyte, Inivata, MedImmune, Novartis, Pfizer, Roche, Takeda, Tiziana and Foundation Medicine; she has received research funding from the following organizations: AIRC, AIFA, Italian Moh and TRANSCAN.
 R Ferrara declares having attended advisory board of MSD and having received travel grants from Pfizer.
+The authors have no other conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.